MaureenMbugua/Property-Performance-Analysis/README.md

 - Missing end_date values - possibly ongoing leases or incomplete entries.

-- Negative values in rent_per_month and arrears - (potential data entry or system errors or overpayment in the case of arrears).
+- Negative values in rent_per_month and arrears - potential data entry or system errors, or overpayment in the case of arrears.

 - end_date earlier than start_date in some records - flagged as invalid leases.